ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 * /Shared

 In this structure, your whole frontend is situated in `/Client` while all your backend code is situated in `/Server`.
-If you are in need of any code sharing, you can put it into `/Shared` and it will be availabled in both `/Client` and `/Server`.
+If you are in need of any code sharing, you can put it into `/Shared` and it will be available in both `/Client` and `/Server`.

 > Check out [Don's talk](https://www.youtube.com/watch?v=ZAFqw952GQM){:target="_blank" rel="noopener noreferrer"}, [Don's Twitter](https://twitter.com/donwibier){:target="_blank" rel="noopener noreferrer"} and [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor){:target="_blank" rel="noopener noreferrer"}